wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 2.2.2 =
 - Added Lithuanian language translation to the plugin.
 The translation was submitted by Daiva Pakalne.
+- All the membership payments are now recorded in the payments table.

 = 2.2.1 =
 - Added a new table for logging the membership payments/transactions in the future.